Posts by Andrea Hambuchen

 I graduated from the Art Therapy/Counseling program at Southwestern College in 2005.
 My career thus far has been primarily focused on advocating for women and their families affected by substance use disorders.
 My interest in working with women can be traced to early childhood experiences with gender…

-Posted December 1st, 2015 by & filed under Student & Alumni Stories, Where do SWC Grads Work, SWC Blog.
+Posted December 1st, 2015 by & filed under Student & Alumni Stories, Where do SWC Grads Work.

 Growing up in Switzerland, I developed a passion for Circus Arts and Clowns.
 When I moved to NYC, I was introduced to the Big Apple Circus and became a board member for 11 years.
 I clowned around with the professional Clown Care Unit of the Big Apple Circus and also met Patch Adams with whom…

-Posted November 26th, 2015 by & filed under Student & Alumni Stories, People of SWC, SWC Blog.
+Posted November 26th, 2015 by & filed under Student & Alumni Stories, Where do SWC Grads Work, People of SWC, SWC Blog.

 Beginning while I was still a student, and since graduating from Southwestern College in 1995, I have been blessed with many wonderful work opportunities in both Santa Fe and Albuquerque, NM.